 - Temperature screening of staff and patients - All staff and visitors will have their temperatures measured using touch-free thermometers to prevent anyone with a fever (37.5°C or more) from remaining in the building.

 - Please attend your appointment alone - Unfortunately, due to recent increases in case numbers, only patients are permitted in the waiting and scanning rooms.
 We apologise for any inconvenience and look forward to easing this as soon as it is safe to do so.

 - Signage displayed at all our clinics - Please read and follow directions of the signs that are displayed at our sites to help contain the spread of communicable diseases.

-- Routine cleaning and disinfection.
-In addition to our standard infection control policies and procedures, we have introduced further measures, including regular cleaning of high touch surfaces.
+- Routine cleaning and disinfection - In addition to our standard infection control policies and procedures, we have introduced further measures, including regular cleaning of high touch surfaces.
 Alcohol based hand sanitisers are provided for use by staff and visitors to our clinics.
-Hand hygiene protocols are routinely practised.
+Hand hygiene protocols are routinely practiced.

-- Social/physical distancing.
-As per the government guidelines, particularly in waiting areas, we ask that patients remain 1.5 meters away from others.
+- Social/physical distancing - As per the government guidelines, particularly in waiting areas, we ask that patients remain 1.5 metres away from others.
 We request that only patients visit the clinic and that anyone else accompanying patients who are not a carer, support person or a parent of a patient under the age of 16 do not remain inside the building.